-To ensure independence and oversight the Fund will use an external performance measurement service.
-This is currently supplied by State Street Performance Services.
-Investment performance will be reported to the Pension Committee each quarter, and as a minimum there will be an Annual Performance Review with the Funds external performance monitoring services.
+To ensure independence and oversight the Fund uses an external performance measurement service.
+Investment performance is reported to the Pension Committee

 Ongoing performance contribution will be reviewed quarterly in addition to the annual and longer-term investment performance being reviewed in detail.
-The Fund operates on a tiered performance monitoring framework, the three tiers being officers and advisers, the Investment Sub Group, and the Pensions Committee.
+The Fund operates a tiered performance monitoring framework, the three tiers being officers and advisors, the Investment Sub Group (ISG), and the Pensions Committee, with governance oversight from the Local Pension Board.

-Investment Managers are constantly under review, with Officers and Advisers informing the ISG and escalating any issues immediately.
-Officers and Advisors will meet with managers (holding greater than 3% of the total Fund investments including future commitments i.e. £80m at March 2019) formally at least annually and report their findings from these meetings to the ISG.
+Investment Managers are constantly under review, with Officers and Advisors informing the ISG and escalating any issues immediately.
+Officers and Advisors will meet with managers (holding greater than 3% of the total Fund investments including future commitments i.e. £84m at December 2019) formally at least annually and report their findings from these meetings to the ISG.